jnyrup/fluentassertions/docs/BestPractices.md

 Test method threw exception System.InvalidCastException, but exception System.ArgumentException or a type derived from it was expected.
 Exception System.InvalidCastException: Specified cast is not valid.
 </td>
 <td>
-Expected a <System.ArgumentException> to be thrown, but found a <System.InvalidCastException>: System.InvalidCastException with message "Specified cast is not valid."
+Expected a &lt;System.ArgumentException&gt; to be thrown, but found a &lt;System.InvalidCastException&gt;: System.InvalidCastException with message "Specified cast is not valid."
      at UnitTests2.ExceptionTests.<>c.<Snippet02_New>b__3_0() in C:\Path\To\UnitTests\ExceptionTests.cs:line 57
      at UnitTests2.ExceptionTests.<>c__DisplayClass3_0.<Snippet02_New>b__1() in C:\Path\To\UnitTests\ExceptionTests.cs:line 60
      at FluentAssertions.Specialized.ActionAssertions.InvokeSubjectWithInterception()